sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Counter operations with label references
+Short desc    : Counter operations with label references
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : Provides commands \setcounterref and \addtocounterref which use
+Descript     : Provides commands \setcounterref and \addtocounterref which use
              : the section (or whatever) number from the reference as the
              : value to put into the counter, as in: ...\label{sec:foo} ...
              : \setcounterref{foonum}{sec:foo} Commands \setcounterpageref and